-- 12. After closing the Project Details dialog, we need to attach the player to our project by clicking "Attach All" in the project window. - 13.
-Then we'll click on the "Copy All" button to begin the load process. - 14.
-Because we set the option to perform a Quick Format, we get the file deletion warning dialog, and we'll click "Yes" to continue. - 15.
-The copy of 2.8GB and 512K file verify took just over 16 minutes.
+- 11. After closing the Project Details dialog, we need to attach the player to our project by clicking "Attach All" in the project window. - 12.
+Then we'll click on the "Copy All" button to begin the load process. - 13.
+Because we set the option to perform a Quick Format, we get the file deletion warning dialog and we'll click "Yes" to continue. - 14.
+The copy of 2.8GB and 64K file verify took just under 17 minutes.
 We see that the copy succeeded (status message is "Complete" and player line is green).
-Now let's review what we ended up with: - ➤ The player was tested for read/write before the copy process and passed. - > The volume drive name was set to "COMPANION". - The folders from the two different audio messages were aggregated together and the Channel folders on the player were named 001 and 002 as we specified. - > SaberCopy verified that the folder and file counts on the player match that specified in the project. - A checksum comparison of the first 512K of each file was executed and the target matches the source. - After disconnecting and testing the player, navigation and file playback is in the order we wanted.
+Now let's review what we ended up with: - The player was tested for read/write before the copy process and passed. - The volume drive name was set to "COMPANION". - The folders from the 2 different audio messages were aggregated together and the Channel folders on the player were named 001 and 002 as we specified. - SaberCopy verified that the folder and file counts on the player match that specified in the project. - An MD5 comparison of the first 64K of each file was executed and the target matches the source. - After disconnecting and testing the player, navigation and file playback is in the order we wanted.